DIKSHAAGARWAL2015/SilenceMap-Localization/README.md

-__init__.py           → Marks the repository as a Python package '' figs/                 → (Optional) Stores generated figures from the pipeline
+__init__.py           → Marks the repository as a Python package '' figs/                 → Stores generated figures

 ---